 Cricketer turned official, Chris Broad has also dabbled within broadcasting.
 An opening batsman, Broad played in 26 Test matches and 34 ODIs for England, scoring six centuries throughout that time.
 Part of the 1986/87 Ashes’ winning team, Broad made his debut during 1984 against the West Indies at Lords.
 Progressing through pretty much all aspects of Cricket, Broad has an extensive knowledge of the game, a skill which makes him a desirable and demanded keynote and cricket speaker.

 Making his ODI debut in 1986, Broad’s career isn’t with controversy.
 An appearance within the 1990 Rebels tour followed several incidents which have put a dent in an otherwise perfect and prolific career across the world of cricket; these include not walking during 1987 tour of Pakistan and his infamous clashes with the England management which came to ahead during the 1988 Bicentennial Test in Sydney.

-To book leading cricket speaker, Chris Broad, is available to book via the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Chris Broad as the cricket speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.